sliterok/fasttun/README.md

-# FastTun - TCP Tunnel
+# FastTun - A Simple Reverse TCP Tunnel

+Ever wanted to host a game server at home without complex port forwarding?

 This project provides a simple and effective way to expose a local TCP service (like a game server) running behind a NAT to the internet, using a Virtual Dedicated Server (VDS) as a public relay.

+## The Concept: Reverse Tunneling

+The technique used here is called a **Reverse Tunnel**.

+Unlike traditional port forwarding where you configure your router to direct incoming traffic to a specific machine, a reverse tunnel works by initiating an outbound connection from your firewalled local machine to a publicly accessible server (your VDS).

+This outbound connection is then kept alive and used as a "tunnel" to relay traffic.
+When someone connects to your VDS on a public port, the VDS sends a signal through the tunnel, telling your local machine to connect to the local game server.
+All data is then passed back and forth through this tunnel, making your local server accessible to the world without any router configuration.

-## How It Works
+## How It Works in Practice

 1.  **`vds_server.js` (Run on your VDS):** This script listens for two types of connections:
     *   A private "tunnel" connection from your local PC.
     *   Public connections from clients (e.g., game players).
-2.  **`local_client.js` (Run on your local PC):** This script establishes a persistent, authenticated connection to the `vds_server.js`, creating a "tunnel".
+2.  **`local_client.js` (Run on your local PC):** This script establishes a persistent, authenticated connection to the `vds_server.js`, creating the reverse tunnel.
-3.  **Traffic Flow:** When a player connects to the VDS, the VDS server tells the local client to open a connection to the local game server.
-All traffic is then relayed back and forth through the tunnel, effectively making your local game server publicly accessible via the VDS's IP address.
+3.  **Traffic Flow:** When a player connects to the VDS, the VDS server uses the tunnel to notify the local client.
+The local client then opens a direct connection to your local game server.
+All traffic is then relayed between the player and the game server through the VDS, effectively making your local game server publicly accessible via the VDS's IP address.

 ## Setup